mgbckr/docker-cloud-stack/README.md

 ## Background and notes
-There are some peculiarities of my approach that I aim to justify with the following notes.
+Here are some random (probably too short) notes for later reference.
+They may explain some choices I made for this project.
 Note that I am new to Docker!
 Thus, please feel free to discuss and provide comments and suggestions via the issue tracker!

 ### Startup and configuration
 I opted to configure and start the cluster from the master node manually rather than using any Docker based configuration or automatic start-up.
 Some justifications: